 I have heard people say “How am I supposed to pay off debt when I can’t even pay my bills?”
 To state the obvious, you need more money.
 It is definitely going to be harder to pay off debt with a low income.
 But if you are determined, it can be done.

 To pay off debt with a low income, you are going to need some tools.
 Before anything, you are going to need to DECIDE and COMMIT to the process.
-These things are so important.
-You will not succeed if you haven’t given in to these two principles.
-Then, you need to follow these five steps outlined.
-It won’t be easy.
-In fact, with a low income, it will probably be harder.
-It will probably take longer, too.
-However, with determination, it can be done.
+Then, you will need to find money – either make more or spend less.

 And check out my blog post on how to use a cash only system to get out of debt.